MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 * Users are assigned to appropriate business units and teams -> [guide to managing users and teams in Dataverse.](https://learn.microsoft.com/en-us/power-platform/admin/users-settings)
 * Business unit data separation is enabled by an admin in **Settings** > **System** > **Business unit data separation**.
 Notice that it is not possible to disable business unit data separation on an environment after it has been enabled.
 * All data sources that contribute to unification must have a column that holds a value that identifies the business unit for every row of data.
-* A B2C Customer Insights environment.
+* A B2C Customer Insights (Individual customers) environment (B2B environments are not supported).

 ## Access controls in Customer Insights
 Data flows from upstream systems into Customer Insights, where it is processed.
 The processed data is then saved to Dataverse with ownership information for RBAC-backed activiation scenarios.
 The following details how access is controlled along this journey.